SSOCosta/Hire-me-or-not-image-classifier-fun-project/README.md

 **Note:** If you encounter any issues with running the app, check the console output for error messages, and make sure you have activated the correct Anaconda environment.

 Enjoy exploring the image classification model using "Hire Me or Not?
 Image Classifier Fun"!

-Contributing
-We welcome contributions!
-Feel free to fork the repository, create issues, or submit pull requests.

-License
-This project is licensed under [mention the license type].